maxmasudafarkas/Philadelphia_Entitlements_Analysis/_posts/2020-12-21-appeals-prediction-model.md

 toc_sticky: true
 ---

-Like the Olympian government agencies portrayed in the stories of Franz Kafka, zoning boards are notorious for being unpredictable and impossible to bargain with, plead as one might.
+Like the Olympian government agencies portrayed in the [stories][stories] of Franz Kafka, zoning boards are notorious for being unpredictable and impossible to bargain with, plead as one might.
 Acquiring the requisite permits and entitlements can create a great deal of uncertainty for small property owners and large developers alike, adding excess costs to a real estate development process that is already excessively costly.

 This problem begs an important question: Are zoning decisions as unpredictable as they often appear to be?
 Stated differently, are there metrics, or "features," which we can use to predict whether an agency will give a zoning appeal its blessing?
 The machine learning model below would suggest that the answer is, oftentimes, yes.